tssavita/notes-on-books-I-read/how-to-win-friends-and-influence-people-in-the-digital-age/how-to-win-friends-and-influence-people-in-the-digital-age.md

 * The Brazilian president Lula's mother said, two people can't fight if one person doesn't want to.
     * He considered himself a negotiator.
 * Corporate behavioral specialist Esther Jeles says, inside us all is "a vault of better self-understanding, higher knowledge and greater ideas.
 Tension and conflict occur when you and/or those with you discard the notion that others also have inner wisdom that ought to be heard."

+### Chapter 2: Never Say, "You're  Wrong"

+* The best solution, wisest decision, and brightest idea nearly always exists outside of what one party brings to the table.
+Yet we find it quite easy to declare the other person wrong without taking the time to understand what the other person is saying.
+* Harvard Business School professor and coauthor of Negotiation Genius, Deepak Malhotra says, "Those who forget the past are condemned to repeat it.
+Those who learn the wrong lessons from the past my be equally doomed."
+* Deepak Malhotra says, "Negotiations become more productive when we realize that the other person may have legitimate concerns."
+* Mahatma Gandhi says, "Friendship that insists upon an agreement on all matters is not worth the name.
+Friendship to be real must ever sustain the weight of honest differences, however sharp they be."
+* Disagreement is a small crack in the wall that can be easily negotiated if we come to the discussion table with an open mind.